QubesOS/qubes-doc/common-tasks/usb.md

 [qvm-pci][Assigning Devices] command.
 For guidance on finding the correct USB controller, see [here][usb-controller].)

+ * R4.0

+USB drive mounting is integrated into the Connection Widget.
+This is the tooltray icon with a yellow square located in the top right of your screen by default.
+Simply insert
+your USB drive and click on the widget.
+You will see multiple entries for your USB drive; typically, `sys-usb:sda`, `sys-usb:sda1`, and `sys-usb:2-1` for example.
+The simplest (but slightly less secure, see note below about attaching individual partitions) option is to attach the entire block drive.
+In our example, this is `sda`, so hover over it.
+This will pop up a submenu showing running VMs to which the USB drive can be connected.
+Click on one and your USB drive will be attached!

+Note that attaching individual partitions can be slightly more secure because it doesn't force the target AppVM to parse the partition table.
+However, it often means the AppVM won't detect the new partition and you will need to manually mount it inside the AppVM.
+To do this with the GUI, you'd select the `sda1` entry in our example and proceed to connect to an AppVM.
+Once the USB drive has been attached to the AppVM, it will appear as `/dev/xvd*` (usually `xvdi` but sometimes with higher letters if you have multiple devices attached.)
+Follow the below steps if you need to manually mount the partition:
+    ```
+    cd ~
+    mkdir mnt
+    sudo mount /dev/xvdi mnt
+    ```
+    And when done:
+    `sudo umount mnt`

+The command-line tool you may use to mount whole USB drives or their partitions is `qvm-block`.
+This tool can be used to assign a USB drive to a qube as
+follows:

+ 1. Insert your USB drive.

+ 2. In a dom0 console (running as a normal user), list all available block
+    devices:

+        qvm-block

+    This will list all available block devices connected to any USB controller in your system, no matter which qube hosts the controller.
+The name of the qube hosting the USB controller is displayed before the colon in the device name.
+The string after the colon is the name of the device used within the qube, like so:

+        dom0:sdb1     Cruzer () 4GiB

+        usbVM:sdb1    Disk () 2GiB

+    **Note:** If your device is not listed here, you may refresh the list by calling (from the qube to which the device is connected):

+        sudo udevadm trigger --action=change

+ 3. Assuming your USB drive is attached to dom0 and is `sdb`, we attach the device to a qube with the name `personal` like so:

+         qvm-block a personal dom0:sdb

+     This will attach the device to the qube as `/dev/xvdi` if that name is not already taken by another attached device, or `/dev/xvdj`, etc.

+     You may also mount one partition at a time by using the same command with the partition number after `sdb`.

+     **Warning:** when working with single partitions, it is possible to assign the same partition to multiple qubes.
+For example, you could attach `sdb1` to qube1 and then `sdb` to qube2.
+It is up to the user not to make this mistake.
+The Xen block device framework currently does not provide an easy way around this.
+Point 2 of [this comment on issue 1072][1072-comm2] gives details about this.

+ 4. The USB drive is now attached to the qube.
+If using a default qube, you may open the Nautilus file manager in the qube, and your drive should be visible in the **Devices** panel on the left.

+ 5. When you finish using your USB drive, click the eject button or right-click and select **Unmount**.

+ 6. In a dom0 console, detach the stick

+         qvm-block d <vmname> <device>

+ 7. You may now remove the device.

+ * R3.2

 USB drive mounting is integrated into the Qubes VM Manager GUI.
 Simply insert your USB drive, right-click on the desired qube in the Qubes VM Manager list, click **Attach/detach block devices**, and select your desired action and